The Silent Forest

 The Silent Forest (無聲 (silence)) is a 2020 Taiwanese social psychological thriller drama film directed by Ko Chien-Nien.
 The film was inspired by a real-life sexual abuse scandal at National Tainan Special School, a Taiwanese school for the deaf.
 It was nominated for 8 Golden Horse Awards and won 2 awards, for Best New Performer and Best Sound Effects.
-The film released in Taiwan on 15 October 2020.
-The film will be exclusively released on HowPro+ and Disney+ Hotstar in Malaysia on 1 June 2021, and in Thailand on 30 June 2021.
+The film released in Taiwan on 15 October 2020, and was exclusively released on HowPro+ and Disney+ Hotstar in Malaysia on 1 June 2021, and in Thailand on 30 June 2021.